abhinaive/Oops_And_Design_Patterns/Read.md

 # Design Patterns

 Design Patterns are elegant solution to repeating problems. e.x.
+UNDO(){}
-UNDO(){} it helps to build reusable, extensible & maintainable software.
+it helps to build reusable, extensible & maintainable.

 - 23 Design Patterns divided into 3 catogries.